mjcc30/Jedy-StarWarsKubernetes-Workshop/workshop/level-5-sre/README.md

 > *"A Jedi uses the Force for knowledge and defense, never for attack."* — Yoda

-Welcome to the final trial, Master Jedi. 🧘‍♂️
+Welcome to the level 5, Jedi. 🧘‍♂️

 In **Level 4**, a Gateway you established.
 Access to the archives, we have.
 But a true Jedi Guardian protects the peace.
 Your infrastructure must be resilient, scalable, and secure.